SeloSlav/tindermation/README.md

 <a name="description"></a>
 ## Description
 Tindermation is an automation script for Android devices that swipes right on every single encounter.
 This project was forked from <a href="https://github.com/feelobot">feelobot</a> and updated for use in the more recent Tinder installations.
-I've simplified the script just to get it running so it doesn't send pick up lines or anything fancy yet, but it is operable.
+I've simplified the script just to get it running so it doesn't send pick up lines or anything fancy yet, but it is operable with some configuration.

 <hr>